Zinaida Gippius: The last years

-Gippius died on 9 September 1945.
+In March 1944, Gippius began to complain of a feeling of paralysis and in the right side of her body.
+A physician was called, who diagnosed her with sclerosis; this fact was kept hidden from Gippius.
+In March of 1945, her condition worsened; by August, she experienced difficulties in speaking.
+Gippius died on 9 September 1945, at 3:33 PM.
 Her last written words were: "Low is my price....
 And wise is God."
 She was interred in Sainte-Genevieve-des-Bois Russian Cemetery with her husband.
 A small group of people attended the ceremony, among them Ivan Bunin.

 Legacy

 Modern scholars see Gippius's romantically tinged early poems as mostly derivative, Semyon Nadson and Friedrich Nietzsche being the two most obvious influences.
 The publication of Dmitry Merezhkovsky's symbolist manifesto proved to be a turning point: in a short time Gippius became a major figure of Russian Modernism.
 Her early symbolist prose carried the strong influence of Dostoyevsky, while one of her later novels, Roman Tzarevich (1912), was said to be influenced again by Nietzsche.
 Gippius's first two short story collections, New People (1896) and Mirrors (1898), examining "the nature of beauty in all of its manifestations and contradictions," were seen as formulaic.
 Her Third Book of Short Stories (1902) marked a change of direction and was described as "sickly idiosyncratic" and full of "highbrow mysticism."
 Parallels have been drawn between Gippius's early 20th century prose and Vladimir Solovyov's Meaning of Love, both authors examining the 'quest for love' as the means for self-fulfillment of the human soul.